Last Updated on

 A web hosting company with not-so-great customer service?
 I know – shocking!

-Other Bluehost web hosting reviews might not want to tell you this, but every time I personally reached out to customer service I had a long wait.
+Some other reviews BlueHost receives might not want to tell you this, but every time I personally reached out to customer service I had a long wait.

 There are limits to all of their “unlimited” data claims.
 Specifically, if you go over 1,000 database table or 3GB total database, your account will be deleted.
 That’s right – gone completely.
 While you can upgrade to more storage, it’s also important to always keep an eye on your current storage levels.